myPhysicsLab Documentation

 Set your desired initial conditions on the simulation.

 Find the names of the variables by typing names into the Terminal command box.
-For the Double Pendulum simulation you would see this
+For the Double Pendulum simulation you would see a list ending with this

 SIM_VARS.ANGLE_1;